European Union (EU) - Export requirements for fish and seafood

 A replacement certificate cannot be issued for errors in the initial certificate concerning the identification of the consignment, its traceability and the guarantees provided for in the initial certificate for the consignment.

-Determining if Animal Health requirements apply to the aquatic animals or products of aquatic animals being exported
+6. Determining if animal health requirements apply to the aquatic animals or products of aquatic animals being exported

-There are some exemptions which must be considered before determining if the animal health attestations on the certificate will apply to the aquatic animals or their products which are being exported to the EU:
+There are some exemptions that must be considered to determine if the animal health attestations on the certificate will apply to the aquatic animals or their products that are exported to the EU.

 Further processing means any type of measures and techniques, carried out before the placing on the market for human consumption, affecting anatomical wholeness, such as bleeding, evisceration, heading, slicing and filleting which produce waste or by-products which could cause a risk of disease spread.